shaunweg/guide-for-web-camp-redesign/pages/tuesday-intro-to-css.md

 > There are multiple ways we can start understanding CSS.

-> The easiest way to start, is probably by adding style tags directly into our HTML page.
+> The easiest is probably adding style tags directly into our HTML page.

 > **Follow** along with *this video*.